chris-santiago/dpipes/docs/index.md

 ## Under the Hood

-`Pipes` uses two functions from Python's `functools` module: `reduce` and `partial`.
+`dPipes` uses two functions from Python's `functools` module: `reduce` and `partial`.
 The `reduce` function enables function composition; the `partial` function enables use of arbitrary `kwargs`.

 ## Generalization

-Although `Pipes` initially addressed `pd.DataFrame.pipe` method-chaining, it's extensible to any API that implements a pandas-like `DataFrame.pipe` method (e.g. Polars).
-Further, the `pipes.pipeline` extends this composition to any arbitrary Python function.
+Although `dPipes` initially addressed `pd.DataFrame.pipe` method-chaining, it's extensible to any API that implements a pandas-like `DataFrame.pipe` method (e.g. Polars).
+Further, the `dpipes.pipeline` extends this composition to any arbitrary Python function.

 That is, this: